 Do annuities have high fees?

-The fees associated with annuities can vary, but they are typically higher than those associated with other investment products (variable annuities).
+The fees associated with annuities can vary but are typically higher than those associated with other investment products (variable annuities).
 This is because annuities are complex products, and there are a variety of costs that go into them.
 However, it is essential to remember that not all annuities have high fees.
 Some annuities have low fees, and there are even some that have no fees at all.
 Therefore, shopping around and comparing different annuities is vital before deciding.